 - DES Safe Van Driving Practices Acknowledgement Statement

-- DES Valid License to Drive and Driving Experience Statement
+- DES License to Drive and Driving Experience Statement

-The department manager, supervisor, or assigned staff person must sign the manager/supervisor responsibilities checklist portion of the Full-Size Van Driver Valid License to Drive and Driving Experience Statement form.
+The department manager, supervisor, or assigned staff person must sign the manager/supervisor responsibilities checklist portion of the DES License the Drive and Driving Experience Statement form.